0xProject/0x-mesh/docs/json_rpc_clients/typescript/README.md

 ## @0x/mesh-rpc-client

-A Javascript library for interacting with the Mesh JSON RPC API over WebSockets.
+A Typescript/Javascript library for interacting with the Mesh JSON RPC API over WebSockets.

 ## Installation